University of Massachusetts Lowell Marching Band: History

 In the Fall of 2020, due to the COVID-19 pandemic, the band's rehearsals were held virtually through Zoom, concluding with a video performance for a limited audience of UMass Lowell music students.
-For this virtual season, the band's numbers were a fraction of the size from years prior.
+For this virtual season, the band's numbers were a fraction of the size from years prior (70).

+After 47 years, director Dan Lutz announced his retirement during the 2025-2026 school year.
+He had been with the ensemble since it first began in 1979.
+He originally was hired as the band’s music arranger, and was later promoted to trumpet technician and assistant director by the mid 1980’s.
+He official became Director of Bands at UMass Lowell in 1988.
+He has grown the band from just 38 members in the 1980’s to over 120 members by the 2010’s.
+In addition to Marching band, Lutz oversaw the university’s concert band, wind ensemble, Jazz-Rock Big Band, and The Mary Jo Leahey Symphonic Band Camp.

 Instrumentation

-The instrumentation consists of piccolos, alto saxophones, tenor saxophones, trumpets, mellophone, trombones, baritones, sousaphone, and a variety of percussion instruments.
+The instrumentation consisted of piccolos, alto saxophones, tenor saxophones, trumpets, mellophone, trombones, baritones, sousaphone, and a variety of percussion instruments.